ta-data-bcn/lab-statistics-foundations/README.md

 Describe the 3 following events:
 * For case A. The number of figures is two.
 * Case B: The sum is 17.
-* Case C: The number is less than 8.
+* Case C: Both numbers are less than 8.

 ## Challenge 3
 Two players roll a dice.
 Describe the measure space and the random variable for: